Design (M.F.A. and Certificate)

 DRAM 242a/b, Drafting Review Session This class provides an open studio environment for students to receive support for both production and in-class work on model making, drafting, and general design techniques and processes.
 Maruti Evans, Mikiko Suzuki MacAdams

-DRAM 248a, Designer and Director Dialogue In this course, sound designers and directors are given opportunities to practice collaboration and develop a richer understanding of their mutual practices.
+DRAM 248a, Designer and Director Dialogue In this course, designers and directors are given opportunities to practice collaboration and develop a richer understanding of their mutual practices.
 This semester-long workshop is open to all designers, directors, and playwrights.
 Jill BC Du Boff, Kimberly Senior

 DRAM 274a, Projection Shots and Focus Through drawings, a designer can communicate the needs, limitations, and possibilities of their system with the team long before they have entered the theater for technical rehearsals.
 Using existing scenic designs and projection scenarios, designers in this course focus on creating the drawings and support documents that communicate the system parameters to vendors, managers, and colleagues.
 Emphasis is put on the drawings and documents necessary to send the show out to bid with a commercial shop.
 Shawn Boyle